 This is the thick, tangy, cheesy Caesar dressing of your dreams, and it turns a plate of lettuce and croutons into a sensuous feast.
 You don’t have to buy the expensive stuff in the refrigerator case that’s made with additives and less than top notch ingredients.
 This one is whipped up right in your own kitchen, in 30 seconds, from fabulous ingredients like extra-virgin olive oil, Parmigiano Reggiano cheese, and Dijon mustard.
 You’ll have a whole mason jar full of the stuff at your disposal.
 Have your way with it on salads, of course, but don’t underestimate its other talents as a dip, a sandwich spread, and a mayo substitute in things like deviled eggs etc.

 This is one of those ‘aha!’ moments in the kitchen.
-All the ingredients go into a large glass, and with the flip of the switch on your handy immersion blender they transform into a gourmet dressing before your eyes.
+It all started with my 30 Second Mayonnaise recipe.
+Once I realized how versatile that easy process was, I started to look for other ways to use it.
+Here’s how it works — all the ingredients go into a large glass, and with the flip of the switch on your handy immersion blender they transform into a gourmet dressing before your eyes.
 It’s a little bit of instant luxury, and it’s pretty cool.

 I made a batch of crisp dark pumpernickel croutons to accent our salad.
 No recipe needed — just cube whatever good bread you have around, toss with a little olive oil, salt, pepper, garlic powder, and a bunch of fresh thyme leaves.
 Spread out on a baking sheet and toast in a 375F oven for about 20-30 minutes, or until crisp.
 Give them a stir every now and again to crisp them evenly.